 In a world where we are increasingly concerned about environmental destruction as we experience its effects, optimizing the environmental footprint becomes central to economic activities.
 When organizations approach the subject from the sole angle of carbon offsetting, we know that this equals painting pollution green.
 Here’s a scary thought: Digital advertising since the first banner in 1994 is influencing the way the Internet looks like.
 The digital sector is consuming 10% of global electricity consumption.
 Our consumption grows so fast that renewable energy is not replacing polluting energy sources.
-And each technological progress removes less the barriers to content consumption than it increases their amount and size… Achieving sobriety will not be a piece of cake.
+And each technological progress removes less the barriers to content consumption than it increases their amount and size… Achieving digital sufficiency will not be a piece of cake.

 Influence on consumption

-Acceptance or denial: the problem of the status quo
+The problem of the status quo

-Becoming the change we want to see
+Becoming the change we wish to see

 To varying degrees, more and more consultants are questioning the meaning of their profession.
 Some have used the pandemic as an opportunity to develop or support innovative and radical projects in line with the change they wish to see.
 This is not yet the case for the majority.
 But these are significant signals in an industry that spares no effort in lobbying to keep things as they are when legislators seem to want to touch their advertising practices (6).
 Let’s face it, a decline in young people’s interest in marketing and communications would be more than a symptom – it would be bad news for the industry and the economy as a whole.